 This model is akin to a linear regression with indicator variables for the occasional and daily use groups, β0t estimates the average trajectory of a participant in the no use control group and β1t and β2t estimate the average difference at a specific time t between the occasional and control group, and the daily and control group, respectively.
 Here εit is an error term that, like traditional linear regression, is normally distributed and independent across participants.
 Unlike traditional linear regression, the errors may be correlated over time t.

-TITLE
+Modeling the effect of a time delay from cannabis use to testing pupil light response

-FoSR models will be used to distinguish pupil trajectory patterns that are associated with acute cannabis use in the daily and occasional use groups with pupil trajectory patterns associated with no use.
-Additionally, due to the variability in the time from cannabis consumption to administration of the light test, a separate FoSR model was used to explain differences in trajectories due to time differences in wait time between cannabis use and testing.
-In this model, the cannabis use groups were collapsed to use and no use control groups and the time delay (TD) from smoking to testing was grand mean centered This model was specified as
+Due to the variability in the time from cannabis consumption to administration of the light test, a separate FoSR model was used to explain differences in trajectories due to wait time differences between cannabis use and testing.
+In this model, the cannabis use groups were collapsed to use and no use groups and the time delay (TD) from cannabis use to testing was grand mean centered.
+This model was specified as

 yit=β0t+ β1tIrecent use=1+ β2tIrecent use=1*TD+ εit

-In the model the β0t estimate would have the same interpretation as the previous FoSR (e.g the average pupil light response trajectory in the no use control group), β1t can be interpreted as average difference in trajectories at a specific time (t) between no use controls and smokers with an average time delay from smoking to testing, and β2t is interpreted as the average difference at a specific time for an additional minute delay in time to test for smokers.
+In the model the β0t estimate would have the same interpretation as the previous FoSR (e.g the average pupil light response trajectory in the no use control group), β1t can be interpreted as average difference in trajectories at a specific time (t) between no use controls and cannabis use with an average time delay from cannabis use to testing, and β2t is interpreted as the average difference at a specific time for an additional minute delay in time to test for the cannabis use group.

 Analysis Software